adam-25/E-Shop/README.md

  &emsp; 1).
 Go to BackEnd folder and Create Folder name Config. <br />
  &emsp; 2).
 Create config.env file inside this folder. <br />

-## Setting up MongoDB database, Cloudinary and Stripe
+## Setup MongoDB database, Cloudinary and Stripe

   &emsp; 1).
 You need to setup mongodb Atlas account for project to run smoothly.
 Go through this video to set MongoDB Atlas at <a href="https://www.youtube.com/watch?v=OuCrHynro0w&list=PLurIMwd6GdCj_VlnKVceR66Sxfcb37VU8&index=5" target="_blank">4:50</a> <br />
   &emsp; 2).
 Copy the link that you see in the video at 8:15 and store it. <br />